pyca/cryptography/docs/hazmat/primitives/asymmetric/dh.rst

 DHE (or EDH), the ephemeral form of this exchange, is **strongly preferred** over simple DH and provides `forward secrecy`_ when used.
-You must generate a new private key using :func:`~DHParameters.generate_private_key` for each :meth:`~DHPrivateKeyWithSerialization.exchange` when performing an DHE key exchange.
+You must generate a new private key using :func:`~DHParameters.generate_private_key` for each :meth:`~DHPrivateKey.exchange` when performing an DHE key exchange.

 To assemble a :class:`~DHParameters` and a :class:`~DHPublicKey` from primitive integers, you must first create the